 Scholarly Commons Citation

 Thomas, John R., "Claim Re-Construction: The Doctrine of Equivalents in the Post-Markman Era" (2005).
 Georgetown Law Faculty Publications and Other Works.
-Paper 308.
+308.